Support for understanding your doing

 Practitioners learn to resonate to and hold inside personal preferences and limitations.
 They approach what they feel attracted to and easily can identify with - standing for: something of ME HERE (egocentric view)

-They also approach what they are desinterested in, not attracted to, hesitant to identify with or even do not like to deal with - standing for: something of THE OTHER/of you there.
-Baby steps have to be done to approach the worst negative to avoid practitioners being overwhelmed or feeling stuck
+They also approach what they are desinterested in, not attracted to, hesitant to identify with or even do not like to look at - standing for: something of THE OTHER/of you there

-Advantages to take the arts as floor:
+Advantages to take the arts as floor to build basics of RE:

-2. Within the arts the practitioner can use canvas and paints to learn about general aspects of life that are dichotomous (usually exclusive and difficult to handle), such as: Inside-out, included-excluded, a part-the whole, top-bottom, calm-dynamic, dark-light, framed-unframed, chaotic-regulated etc. Those dichotomies of life can be represented through artistic forms, lines and color symbolization.
+3. Within the arts the practitioner can use canvas and paints to learn about general aspects of life that are dichotomous (usually exclusive and difficult to handle), such as:

 According to Gendlin any practice of First Person Science is stepping out of cultural frames and concepts.
 First Person Science is generating embodied meaning that implies more than any already known concept and scheme can reveal.
-Using the body as an inner laboratory of evidence, the practitioner steps into deconstructing and reconstructing their ideas of culturally bound ethics.
+Using the body as an inner laboratory of truth, the practitioner steps into deconstructing and reconstructing their ideas of culturally bound ethics.
 They are enabled to rebind to a sense of human connectedness that is beyond already known framing

 Sum up